Ada-Developers-Academy/core-unit-1/nested-data-and-loops/nested-loops.md

 ## Visualizing Loops in Loops

-It can be a challenge to visualize how many loops run.
-To visualize nested loops, we can use a loop table.
-Let's use this code as our example.
+Sometimes it can be challenging to visualize how a particular loop runs.
+A _**loop table**_ is a tool we can use to help us visualize the operation of loops, both nested and unnested.
+Let's use our now-familiar character counting code as an example.

 ``` python
 def map_character_frequency(words):